BalajiKudumu/LSTM-Neural-Networks/README.md

 - Make LSTM effective for sequential data

 ## This repository implements an LSTM Neural Network in Python for Next Word Prediction in Natural Language Processing (NLP) tasks.

+## 📬 Contact

+Maintained by **Balaji Kudumu**
+If you use this project in your research, please give appropriate credit.

+---

+## 📄 License

+MIT License - see `LICENSE` file for details.